The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Stop 3: 12 Matcha (NoHo) - 12:00 PM

-The shop gets extremely busy during lunch (expect 15-20 minute waits), but the quality justifies the hype.
-Pro tip: Weekdays before noon or after 2pm have shorter lines.
+The shop gets extremely busy during lunch (expect 15-20 minute waits), but we think the quality justifies the hype.
+Our pro tip: Weekdays before noon or after 2pm have shorter lines.

 Transit tip: Walk south on Lafayette to Prince St (15 minutes) or take the 6 train one stop from Astor Place to Bleecker St.